katwinkl3/aumi/README.md

 4. Performance + security (not a problem for now) - telegram chat and input validation, *rate limiting*, queuing requests (but scrapper processing time is already quite long)

 Future features:
-- Past URL views can be managed (merge multiple lists)
+- Past URL views can be managed (merge multiple lists, edit and delete locations etc)
 - Expand to beyond cafes
 - Allow for edits (possibly shared across group chat with delta sync though its not very useful at this point)